KatamariJr/gorm.io/pages/docs/advanced_query.md

 ## <span id="group_conditions">Group Conditions</span>

-Easier to write complicated SQL queries with Group Conditions
+Grouping Conditions in a Where clause makes it easier to write complicated SQL queries, for example:

 ```go
 db.Where(